smartdevicelink/sdl_core_guides/docs/Remote Control Guide/index.md

 ### GetInteriorVehicleData

 GetInteriorVehicleData is used to request information about a specific module.
-This RPC, provided a module is specified by `moduleType` and `moduleId`, will return the status of the module and, if relevant, its submodules.
+This RPC, provided a module is specified by `moduleType` and `moduleId`, will return the status of the requested remote-control module.
 This RPC can also be used to subscribe to updates of a module's status via the `subscribe` parameter.
 If this non-mandatory parameter is set to true, the head unit will register `OnInteriorVehicleData` notifications for the requested module.
 Conversely, if this parameter is set to false, the head unit will unregister `OnInteriorVehicleData` notifications for the requested module.

 View **GetInteriorVehicleData** in the [RPC Spec](https://github.com/smartdevicelink/rpc_spec#getinteriorvehicledata) or the [HMI Documentation](https://smartdevicelink.com/en/guides/hmi/rc/getinteriorvehicledata)